-During December 2018, the Company issued 116,518 shares of common stock to an executive officer under a restricted stock agreement at a grant date fair value of \$1.39 per share that vests over two years.
-Any unvested shares are subject to forfeiture in the case that the grantee's service terminates.
-As of June 30, 2020, 58,259 shares of restricted stock were vested.
-For the three and six months ended June 30, 2020, the related stock-based compensation was immaterial.
-As of June 30, 2020, there was an immaterial amount of unrecognized stock-based compensation related to restricted stock, which the Company expects to recognize over a remaining weighted-average period of 0.1 years.
+During December 2018, the Company issued 116,518 shares of common stock to an executive officer under a restricted stock agreement at a grant date fair value of \$1.39 per share that vested over two years.
+As of June 30, 2021, all shares of restricted stock were vested.
+As of June 30, 2021, there was no remaining amount of unrecognized stock-based compensation related to this award.

-During the three and six months ended June 30, 2020, the Company issued and released 1,828 shares of restricted stock units (RSU) with a weightedaverage grant date fair value of \$51.30 per share to certain members of the Company's Board of Directors under the Company's Outside Director Compensation Policy.
+During the six months ended June 30, 2021, the Company granted 1,932 shares of RSUs with a weighted-average grant date fair value of \$79.94 per share to certain members of the Company's Board of Directors under the Company's Outside Director Compensation Policy.
 These RSUs were fully vested upon issuance.
-During the three and six months ended June 30, 2020, there were no shares of restricted stock units cancelled.
-The stock-based compensation expense related to these awards was \$0.1 million, which was recognized over the service period of the awards.
-As of June 30, 2020, there is no remaining amount of unrecognized stock-based compensation related to these awards.
+For the six months ended June 30, 2021, the Company recognized \$0.1 million in stock-based compensation expense related to these awards.